lasere77/novarys/README.md

 <img src="README IMG/condition.png">

 ---
+## precision
+you will find in the Main.cpp file a signedNb variable if it is set to true then the numbers will be displayed as signed numbers and vice versa, but it is important to note that even if this variable is set to false the numbers will still be treated as signed so if a number is > = 128
+(unsigned signedNb = false) it will be counted as negative in the condition mode.

 #### Binary register names

 to activate register A we set the value of the three bits to 0